Love This Blog? Sign Up for Our Newsletter for More

 “We’ll be meeting with John and Cindy across the street at 6pm, we can swing by right after that if that works for you.”

 This just made the Jones effect even stronger.
-If everybody else in the neighborhood was getting a free estimate, even their friends, than they’d be left out if they didn’t get one…at least, that’s how they might feel.
+If everybody else in the neighborhood was getting a free estimate, even their friends, then they’d be left out if they didn’t get one… at least, that’s how they might feel.

 You can test different desires to see which have the biggest impact for your product.
 For example, maybe the weather forecasters were predicting an active hurricane season, or harsh winter.
 My friend could have changed his pitch to include this forecast, and thereby appeal more to the care and protection of loved ones.